JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 ## <a name="getheight"></a>GetHeight (CGpImage)

-Gets the image height, in pixels, of this image.
+Gets the image height, in pixels, of an image.

 ```
 FUNCTION GetHeight () AS UINT